ShaoPG47/DS5010_Project/README.md

 ```

 ### 4. Utilities
-Utility is a comprehensive toolkit for data manipulation, ensuring data integrity, statistical analysis, visualization,
+Utility is a comprehensive toolkit for ensuring data integrity, statistical analysis, visualization,
 and efficient processing in Python data analysis projects.
 #### Validate Data Structure
 ```py